freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 Now navigate to your browser and open http://localhost:3001 If the app loads, congratulations - you're all set.
 Otherwise, let us know by opening a GitHub issue and with your error.

+### <a name="common-issues"></a> Common Issues

+#### <a name="issue-macports-npm"></a> `npm run only-once` fails on MacOS X.
+Generally this is caused by using a version of npm that is too old; at least version 3 is required.
+If you are using macports, do `port install npm-devel` to install the latest version.

 ## Found a bug?
 Do not file an issue until you have followed these steps:

+1. Check whether your issue is already covered in [Common Issues](#common-issues).
-1. Read [Help I've Found a Bug](https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/Help-I've-Found-a-Bug) wiki page and follow the instructions there.
+2. Read [Help I've Found a Bug](https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/Help-I've-Found-a-Bug) wiki page and follow the instructions there.
-2. Asked for confirmation in the appropriate [Help Room](https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/Help-Rooms)
+3. Asked for confirmation in the appropriate [Help Room](https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/Help-Rooms)
-3. Please *do not* open an issue without a 3rd party confirmation of your problem.
+4. Please *do not* open an issue without a 3rd party confirmation of your problem.

 ## Creating Pull Requests